 My next watch was an Oris TT1 Chronograph, a beast of a watch — and it was a Swiss automatic.
 My very first.
 It was another major milestone for me after getting a coveted job in the telecommunications industry.
 My next men's watch was easily a few notches up, an Omega Seamaster Professional Automatic that I’d fallen in love with in a magazine with Pierce Brosnan sporting it as the next 007.

 That was twenty years ago, and I still have it.

 Then came a stunning Omega Railmaster Automatic Co-Axial from my wife on our wedding day.
 What the next watch will be remains a mystery, but I have my eye on an IWC Pilot Chronograph.
 Maybe for my 50th birthday.

 That may not be your path along the progression of timepieces in your life, but it’s almost inevitable that if you’re serious about wristwatches, you’ll find yourself upgrading every so often because your watch sensibilities change and grow as you get older and as you get wiser about what watch brands have to offer.
-We’ve selected the progression of timepieces, explaining why each brand commands a certain price point.
-And we provide fine examples in each brand, from the bottom tier all the way to the top.
+We’ve selected the progression of timepieces, explaining why each watch brand commands a certain price point.
+And we provide fine examples in each watch brand, from the bottom tier all the way to the top.